rebeccaksulisufi/ada-college/Psychology/Paper 1/Topic 2 - Memory/Retrieval failure as an explanation for forgetting.md

-# Outline and evaluate retrieval failure as an explanation for forgetting
+# Retrieval failure as an explanation for forgetting

 ## A01